 First Seizure Timeline

-Timing matters for diagnosis: EEG testing is most useful within 24-48 hours of a first seizure, showing abnormalities in up to 70% of cases when done early.
+Timing matters for diagnosis: EEG testing is most useful within 24-48 hours of a first seizure, showing abnormalities in up to many cases when done early.
 After this window, the detection rate drops significantly.
 This is why prompt neurologist consultation is important.

 What Happens After Your First Seizure